fictive-kin/openrecipes/README.md

-# The Recipe DB
+# Open Recipes

 ## About

-The Recipe DB is an open database of recipes.
+Open Recipes is an open database of recipes.

 Our goals are simple: